-Greg Moore is a co-founder and executive editor.
+Greg Moore is a co-founder.
 Greg grew up in Morgantown and graduated from West Virginia University.
 He spent nearly 25 years as an editor and reporter at the Charleston Gazette and Charleston Gazette-Mail.
 He began his career there in 1996 as a copy editor, then covered beats including business, education, health and the city of Charleston as a reporter.
 He joined the Gazette’s city desk as an assistant city editor, then rose to become city editor and managing editor, and spent his last two years there as the Gazette-Mail’s executive editor.

 Ken Ward Jr.

 Ken Ward Jr. is a co-founder.
 He is also a distinguished reporting fellow with our partner, the nonprofit newsroom ProPublica.
 Ken spent nearly three decades reporting for The Charleston Gazette on the impacts of coal mining, chemical manufacturing and natural gas drilling on his home state of West Virginia.
 In 2018, he received a MacArthur Fellowship – the so-called “Genius Grant” — for “revealing the human and environmental toll of natural resource extraction in West Virginia and spurring greater accountability among public and private stakeholders.”
 He grew up in Mineral County and graduated from West Virginia University.
 He lives in Charleston with his wife, Legal Aid Attorney Elizabeth Wehner, their son, Thomas, and their cat Henry.